Menorah Medical Center: History

 The Jewish Memorial Hospital Association was established in 1926 by the Jewish community of the Kansas City area with the goal of establishing a Jewish community hospital with a kosher kitchen in Kansas City, Missouri.
 On September 7, 1931, the association opened Menorah Hospital (also known as Jewish Memorial Hospital) as a 158-bed hospital at 4949 Rockhill Road, across from the campus of the University of Missouri-Kansas City.
 The hospital changed its name to Menorah Medical Center in 1951 and merged with Health Midwest in 1993–1994.
-In 1996, the hospital moved to Overland Park, with the Stowers Institute acquiring the hospital's former site.
-The hospital was acquired by HCA Healthcare in 2003 as part of their purchase of Health Midwest.
+In 1996, the hospital moved to Overland Park, having purchased the land there in 1989.
+The Stowers Institute acquired the hospital's former Kansas City site.
+In 2003, the hospital was acquired by HCA Healthcare as part of their purchase of Health Midwest.

 Facilities

-The campus includes a doctors' building and outpatient clinics.
-The services that it feature includes emergency, intensive care, oncology, medical-surgical, labor and delivery, rehabilitation, labor and delivery, a Level II neonatal intensive care unit (NICU), and extensive outpatient care.
+The campus includes a medical office building and outpatient clinics.
+Facilities and medical services include an emergency department, intensive care unit, inpatient rehabilitation, robotic surgery, and bariatric surgery services.
+The hospital also has a labor and delivery unit and a Level II neonatal intensive care unit (NICU).

+Oncology services are provided through the Sarah Cannon Cancer Institute, which offers diagnostic imaging, and radiation treatment (including CyberKnife radiosurgery).